DevClad-Inc/devclad/README.md

 ## Styling

 - Tabs not spaces.
 Tabs are 4 spaces.
+  - (Exception: server code which uses Python with `black` formatting)
 - Use `prettier` for formatting.
 - Using [Airbnb Style Guide](https://github.com/airbnb/javascript) for ESLint with some modifications.